fxteufel/HPACC_diab_meds/README.md

-# Glucose-Lowering Medication Use for Diabetes: National Evidence from 62 Low- and Middle-Income Countries
+# National Evidence on Glucose-Lowering Medication Use for Diabetes from 62 Low- and Middle-Income Countries

 This repository contains replication code for Teufel, Felix et al. "Glucose-Lowering Medication Use for Diabetes: National Evidence from 62 Low- and Middle-Income Countries", which is currently under review at Nature Communications.